RageAgainstTheAssembly/EPML-ITMO/docs/report.md

 - `wine_predictor` as a package
 - Jupyter notebook solution using that package
 - Docker reproducibility
+- Git usage: starting out with pushing changes to `develop` branch, testing docker on `feature/docker`, finally pushing to `main`

 #### A few notes on the specifics:
 - We use Wine Quality prediction as an example